 - What features and benefits do they value in a product? (price, quality, convenience, etc.)

 - What is their level of happiness with their current source?
 What would they change about them?

 Survey question design

-It’s important to design your survey questions to elicit accurate and measurable responses.
-Multiple choice, drop-downs, matrix ratings and star ratings make it easy to understand the results of your survey at-a-glance without the need to tediously sift through responses.
+Designing your survey questions to elicit accurate and measurable responses is important.
+Multiple choice, drop-downs, matrix ratings, and star ratings make it easy to understand the results of your survey at-a-glance without the need to tediously sift through responses.